Towards Faster Non-Asymptotic Convergence for Diffusion-Based Generative Models: Algorithms and main results

 \section{Algorithms and main results}

 In this section, we analyze a couple of diffusion generative models, including both deterministic and stochastic samplers.
 While the proofs for our main theory are all postponed to the appendix, it is worth emphasizing upfront that our analysis framework directly tackles the discrete-time processes without resorting to any toolbox of SDEs and ODEs tailored to the continuous-time limits.
 This elementary approach might potentially be versatile for analyzing a broad class of variations of these samplers.
+For instance, prior ODE-based theory (e.g., \citet{chen2023probability,chen2023restoration}) encountered certain technical challenges when analyzing the deterministic sampler directly, and our elementary approach is able to shed new light on the convergence of this important sampler.